windbench/WEMEP/windconditions/windconditions.rst

   where :math:`Prated_k` is the rated power of each turbine.
 Alternatively, wind farm performance is defined in terms of the *annual equivalent hours* of the wind farm operating at rated power, i.e. :math:`AEH = CF \cdot T`

+The pre-construction energy yield assessment process will output a distribution of AEP defined in terms of the median :math:`P50`, where the actual AEP would be exceeded 50% of the time, and a standard deviation :math:`\sigma_{AEP}` as a measure of the AEP *uncertainty*.
+Then, the *prediction bias* is the difference between the estimated *P50* and the actual AEP

+.. math:: BIAS_{AEP} = AEP_{true} - AEP_{P50}

+While each quantity of interest can be subject to uncertainty quantification individually, the main focus of the IEC 61400-15-2 standard is to predict the overall energy production uncertainty since this is directly connected to the financial performance of a wind project.
+This overall uncertainty is broken down into categories and subcategories by the standard to provide a common framework for the wind industry.
+Lee and Fields (2020) :cite:`lee_overview_2020` provide a review of energy yield assessment prediction bias, losses and uncertainties following this framework.
+The review shows that while there has been a tendency towards the overestimation of P50, this has been progressively corrected and we are now approaching zero bias on average.
+The estimated mean AEP uncertainty remains at over 6% implying that there is room for improvement.
+Indeed, changing the uncertainty by 1% can lead to 3-5% change in the net present value of a wind farm :cite:`lee_overview_2020`.

 Site Suitability
 """"""""""""""""
 * *Extreme wind speed with a recurrence interval of 50 years* (:math:`V_{50}`): Also called *reference wind speed* (:math:`V_{ref}`) in the IEC 61400-1 standard to define WTGS classes.
 A turbine designed for a WTGS class with a reference wind speed :math:`V_{ref}`, is designed to withstand climates for which the extreme 10 min average wind speed with a recurrence period of 50 years at turbine hub-height is lower than or equal to :math:`V_{ref}`.